antvis/G2/site/docs/manual/component/tooltip.en.md

 );
 ```

-For series marks like Line, Area, the control display method is as follows:
+For series marks like Line, Area, the control method is as follows:

 ```js
 chart